Midjourney Review

 One thing to know before you start

-Do not judge Midjourney from one prompt.
-The tool makes more sense when you iterate on composition, style, and references instead of treating it like a single-shot image search box.
+Do not judge Midjourney from one throwaway prompt.
+It makes more sense when you iterate on composition, style, and references instead of using it like a one-shot stock image search.

 What people actually use it for